 We’re serious about protecting your identity and financial information.

-The conveniences we rely on come with the need to stay alert.
+Along with technical convenience comes the need to stay alert.
 Together, we can help you stay safe by making it easier to spot potential hazards and protect yourself when using your ATM or debit card or online and mobile services.
-Use our tips and insights to help shield yourself from fraud and theft.
+Use our tips and insights below to help shield yourself from fraud and theft.

 Please be advised that Middlesex Savings Bank will never call, text or email you and ask for your Online Banking credentials.
 If you receive a communication that fits this description, please call us at 1-877-463-6287.

 Identity theft can lead to financial difficulties and stress.
 Take control by being aware of your online activities and following these tips to protect yourself: